-To find out why the committee made the 2018 recommendations on treat-to-target strategy and how they might affect practice, see rationale and impact
+For a short explanation of why the committee made the 2018 recommendations and how they might affect practice, see the rationale and impact section on treat-to-target strategy.

 1.3.1 Explain the risks and benefits of treatment options to adults with RA in ways that can be easily understood.
 Throughout the course of their disease, offer them the opportunity to talk about and agree all aspects of their care, and respect the decisions they make.

 1.3.2 Offer verbal and written information to adults with RA to:

 improve their understanding of the condition and its management, and

 counter any misconceptions they may have.